Istanbul is where continents collide.

 You can’t visit the airport without checking the deals at World Duty Free.
 From alcohol and tobacco to confectionary and gifts, World Duty Free has all your favourite brands at discount prices.
 Once you’ve treated yourself to your favourite bottle of liquor, continue to spoil yourself at Aerospa – our airport spa offering beauty treatments in as little as 15 minutes.
 You will also find fashion stores like Kurt Geiger and Superdry, and jewellery stores like Pandora and Accessorize.

-Why not treat yourself to some extra comfort by booking yourself into one of our four airport lounges?
+Why not treat yourself to some extra comfort by booking yourself into one of our five airport lounges?
 They all offer complimentary food and drinks, comfortable seating, unlimited WiFi and great runway views, so you’ll not want to leave the terminal.

 Birmingham Airport’s great central location means travelling to the airport is easy and convenient.
 If you choose to drive to the airport, we have 7 car parks to choose from that are all easily accessible from the terminal building.
 Pre-book your car parking space online for great savings and peace of mind.